kennysmithed/oels2020/oels_practical_wk8.md

 }
 ```

-And finally we add each of those choices to our building preload kist using `push`, remembering to add info on the image path and file type.
-The final code to build the preload list looks like this:
+And finally we add each of those choices to our building preload list using `push`, remembering to add info on the image path and file type.
+The final code to build the preload list therefore looks like this:

 ```js
 var button_images_list = []